erickmwas10075-beep/introduction-to-Ai-concepts/README.md

-# Useful Tools for Students
+# introduction to AI concepts
 A collaborative guide by [list all team member names].

 ## Table of Contents
 - [Introduction](#introduction)